 Chapter 1:

-In this chapter, we’ll spin up a test database and query it from Python.
+In this chapter, we’ll connect to an external database and query it from the Anvil Editor.

 Step 1: Create an external database

-For this tutorial, we’ll use a test Postgres database hosted by the Anvil team.
+For this tutorial, we’ll use a temporary test Postgres database.

 That’s the database part of the system already set up.